 - Your Honor – Bryan Cranston plays a judge in New Orleans.
 His son, who is grieving his late mother, crashes into a motorcycle driven by the 17-year-old-son of a mob boss.
 While the victim is struggling to stay alive, the terrified son has an asthma attack and drives off, leaving the boy to die on the street.
 His father tries to protect him from the mob boss’s retribution by claiming he did it.

 If you are a fan of British detective mysteries, then Britbox is the channel for you.
 I wrote an extensive post about the channel with recommendations here.
 Britbox can be bundled with Amazon Prime and Apple TV as well.
+I’m currently obsessed with Death in Paradise and The Mallorca Files.

 I use my SlingTV app almost exclusively to watch news channels.
 They stream CNN, MSNBC, Fox News, and ESPN.
 But it also offers a variety of popular cable channels such as National Geographic, The History Channel, Lifetime, Comedy Central, AMC, A & E, Discovery, sports channels, and more.
 Get the best cable TV channels for only $35 per month.